 Cumulative Impacts.
 The Proposed Project would be generally consistent with the General Plan and air quality management plans such as the Bay Area 2005 Ozone Strategy.
 Additionally, the General Plan, Planning Code, and the City Charter implement various transportation control measures identified in the City's Transit First Program, bicycle parking regulations, transit development fess and other actions.
 Accordingly, the Proposed Project would not contribute considerably to cumulative air quality impacts; nor would it interfere with implementation of the Bay Area 2005 Ozone Strategy, which is the applicable regional air quality plans developed to improve air quality towards attaining the state and federal air quality standards.
-The Proposed Project, as a plan-level document, would not directly emit air pollutants.
-The proposed BSP could, however, result in an increase in construction related air pollutants because the BSP calls for design elements that may incrementally increase construction duration or the amount of excavation required for individual streetscape projects.
+The Proposed Project, as a plan-level document, would not directly emit air pollutants because the BSP calls for design elements that may incrementally increase construction duration or the amount of excavation required for individual streetscape projects.
 However, these design treatments are not anticipated to result in a substantial amount of air pollutants that would otherwise be emitted by streetscape improvement projects.
 Furthermore, the construction emissions associated with individual projects would be evaluated under CEQA, as future site-specific improvement projects are developed.

-Implementation of individual streetscape improvements will vary based on location, neighborhood needs, street constraints, etc.; therefore, it is speculative to assess their impacts at the program level.
+22 Implementation of individual streetscape improvements will vary based on location, neighborhood needs, street constraints, etc.; therefore, it is speculative to assess their impacts at the program level.